- Preview of Chapters 2-24

 Messiah twice cleanses the Temple just before Pesach; just as Ezekiel depicts it in his vision of the Nisan 1 & 7 first and second Temple cleansing(s),

-Note: The two separate times the Jerusalem temple is cleansed (purified) by the Messiah Yeshua both occur in the month of Nisan, just before the observance of Pesach.
-Similarly, in the messianic age the observance of the cleansing of the new Millennial Temple will annually occur just a week before Pesach.
+Note: The two separate times the Jerusalem Temple was cleansed (purified) by the Messiah Yeshua both occured in the month of Nisan, just before the observance of Pesach.
+Similarly, in the messianic age the observance of the cleansing of the Shiloh Temple will annually occur just a week (Nisan 1 & 7) ‘before Pesach’ (Nisan 14-21).

 The Fulfillment of Yom Kippur and Shavuot in the future Golden Age of Israel:

-Why did the prophet Ezekiel and Yochanan, the Spokesperson for the Shlichim (Sent Ones), both leave out of their sacred writings the very important festivals of Yom Kippur and Shavuot?
+Why did the prophet Ezekiel and Yochanan ben Zevedi (יוחנן בן זבדי), the Spokesperson for the Shlichim (Sent Ones), both leave out of their sacred writings the very important festivals of Yom Kippur and Shavuot?
 The simple reason is because in the messianic age all Israel will be saved.
-All Israel will finally have experienced both the permanent atonement, the once-in-eternity forgiveness of the sins of the people and the nation, and the permanent return of the Presence of the Spirit of Holiness Indwelling all of our men, women and children of Israel.
+All Israel will finally have experienced both the permanent atonement, the once-in-eternity forgiveness of the sins of our people and our nation, and the permanent return of the Presence of the Spirit of Holiness Indwelling all of our men, women and children of Israel.

 In short, the purpose of the two festivals of the Day of Atonement and Shavuot will have been completely fulfilled when Israel as a people and nation come to fully understand that the Messiah Yeshua is the Promised One who HaShem (the NAME) sent in His Name to redeem our people and nation (Israel) and to endow all of His men, women and children of Israel with the Indwelling Presence of His own Holy Spirit.

 The continuation of the observance of Sukkot:

-Once Messiah has returned to earth as the Conquering Messiah ben David and established his messianic (international) kingdom of Israel, with its center at the gloriously rebuilt *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel will be used (Ezekiel 44:24).
+Once Messiah has returned to earth as the Conquering Messiah ben David and established his messianic (international) kingdom of Israel, with its international center of worship at the *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel (פסטיבל לוח השנה הדתי של הנביא יחזקאל) will then be in use (1, 2, 3, 4, 5).
+What do we conclude from the (prophetic) religious calendar of the prophet Ezekiel?